os-chip-design/chip-design-intro/08_verification.md

 ## Scenarios - Example 2

-- Let's develope a scenario for the feature: "A data item written to the FIFO should be available for reading *before* all items written *after* it"
+- Let's develop a scenario for the feature: "A data item written to the FIFO will be available for reading *before* all items written *after* it"
 - Scenario:
   - Write *N* items to the FIFO with `in.data` being the item number
   - Read *N* items from the FIFO and check that the `out.data` is the same as the item number